wandb/docs/docs/guides/hosting/iam/manage-organization.md

 2. In the upper right corner of the page, select the **User menu** dropdown.
 From the dropdown, choose **Settings**.
 3. Within the **Settings** tab, select **General**.
 4. Choose the **Claim domain** button within **Domain capture**.
-5. Select the team that you want new users to automatically join from the **Default team** dropdown. _If no teams are avalible, you'll need to update team settings (see instructions below)._
+5. Select the team that you want new users to automatically join from the **Default team** dropdown.
+If no teams are available, you'll need to update team settings.
+See the instructions in [Add and manage teams](#add-and-manage-teams).
 6. Click the **Claim email domain** button.

 :::note Domains must be unique
 Domains are unique identifiers.
 This means that you can not use a domain that is already in use by another organization.
 :::

-Before you can automatically assign non-invited new users to a default team, domain matching must be enabled within that team's settings:
+You must enable domain matching within a team's settings before you can automatically assign non-invited new users to that team.

 1. Navigate to the team's dashboard at `https://wandb.ai/<team-name>`.
 Where `<team-name>` is the name of the team you want to enable domain matching.
 2. Select **Team settings** in the global navigation on the left side of the team's dashboard.
 3. Within the **Privacy** section, toggle the "Recommend new users with matching email domains join this team upon signing up" option.

 :::info
-The following workflow only applies to:
-* Dedicated cloud instances and Self-managed deployments
+The following workflow only applies to Dedicated cloud instances and Self-managed deployments.
 :::

-If you utilize a single-tenant instance, you can reach out to your account team to configure domain capture on the W&B SaaS instance to automatically direct people with your company email address, such as `@example.com`, to contact an admin to request access.
+If you utilize a single-tenant instance, you can reach out to your account team to configure domain capture on the W&B SaaS instance to automatically direct people with your company email address, such as `@example.com`, to contact an administrator to request access.
 This helps all your employees join your single-tenant instance and helps ensure that new users do not create assets outside your private instance.

 ### Assign or update a user's role